(Updated last June 22, 2018)

 The approval of the work permit does not rely heavily on the documents to be submitted alone.
 The deciding factor is usually the job description.
 Your job description must contain a detailed description of the required skills of your line of work, skills that Thai nationals are not likely to have.

 You and your employer must justify why the Thai government must give you a working visa.
 Once your application for a work permit is approved, you will be allowed to work on the same company and location.
 If you transfer to another employer or location, you need to obtain a new application for work permit.
 You are not allowed to work on a job different from what you were given a work permit for.
 You are also not allowed to work with an employer different from what was stated in your application.

-This will require you to return your work permit to the Labor Department.
+In case of ending an employment, you are required for you to return your work permit to the Labor Department.
 You have to do so in order for you apply for another work permit with another company.